belerico/scientific-computing-cholesky/README.md

 Comparison between different scientific computing tool on the Cholesky decomposition.
 Steps for a proper installtion:

-* `sudo apt install libsuitesparse-dev`.
-This is necessary if we want to work with a full-compatible library for Cholesky decomposition (scikit-sparse) of sparse matrices.
-One may want to install `libopenblas-dev and libopenblas-base` for multicore computation.
-* Run `pip install pipenv`.
+* Get [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and install it
+* Clone this repository with `git clone https://github.com/belerico/scientific_computing_cholesky,git`
-* Move to the `PROJECT_ROOT` folder.
+* Move to the `PROJECT_ROOT` folder
-* Run `pipenv install`; wait until locking phase is completed.
+* Run `conda env create -f environment.yml`; if some packages are not found, remove them from the environment.yml file and rerun the above command
-* Run `pipenv shell`.
+* Run `conda activate cholesky`
-* Run `python3 main.py --download-matrices`.
+* Run `python main.py --download-matrices`.
 This will run, for all our tool (python, MATLAB and Octave) and for all matrices the memory profiler and will generate the following directories:
   * `PROJECT_ROOT/results/matlab`
+  * `PROJECT_ROOT/results/octave`
   * `PROJECT_ROOT/results/python`
     Each containing, for all matrices, the stats from the profiler

-If you're running from Windows you have to disable `scikit-sparse` from Pipfile: that package must be manually compiled (<https://github.com/LyqSpace/Cholmod-Scikit-Sparse-Windows>).

 Useful memory profiler: